-Appendix A. Stakeholder Forum and Key Informant Х. Interview Protocol
+Appendix A. Stakeholder Forum and Key Informant Χ. Interview Protocol

-SECTION CONTEXT, QUESTIONS & SPECIFIC PROBES SPECIFICATIONS SECTION OPENING REMARKS & PROCEDURE (5 minutes) SPECIFICATIONS Brief introduction, purpose of focus groups and how information will be used.
-NOTE: Have people register before attending.
+SECTION CONTEXT, QUESTIONS & SPECIFIC PROBES SPECIFICATIONS OPENING REMARKS & PROCEDURE (5 minutes) The state of the s Brief introduction, purpose of focus groups and how information will be used.
+NOTE: • Have people register before attending.
 When they arrive have them sign in with their first names only and provide area on form to check a box 1.
 Person with a Developmental Disability 2.
 Family Member 3.
-Professional BRING NAME TAGS Restrooms should be used prior to or after session.
-Bring audio/video recorder.
-Bring large sticky posters to take note of themes.
-Bring large black We asked you to come today because we need your feedback and input to help more people with developmental disabilities get jobs and spend time in their community.
-We need to know what strategies are Bring larger note cards and pens Bring business cards Bring waters
+Professional • BRING NAME TAGS • Restrooms should be used prior to or after session. • Bring audio/video recorder. • Bring large sticky posters to take note of themes. • Bring large black marker • Bring larger note cards input to help more people with developmental disabilities get jobs and spend time in their community.
+We need to know what strategies are and pensBring business cardsBring waters working for you and what strategies are not working for you.

+OPENING REMARKS & PROCEDURE

+(Continued)

-OPENING REMARKS & working for you and what strategies are not working for you.
-PROCEDURE (Continued) Your responses are very important and will help us to think about how we can improve outcomes for people with intellectual and developmental disabilities throughout the state of Ohio.
+Your responses are very important and will help us to think about how we can improve outcomes for people with intellectual and developmental disabilities throughout the state of Ohio.
 Your answers will help the State of Ohio set priorities.

 During this meeting today, we'd like to discuss your experiences and impressions over the past year.
-Our meeting today will last approximately 2 hours .
-I will ask you approximately 30 questions divided into three parts .
+Our meeting today will last approximately 2 hours.
+I will ask you approximately 30 questions divided into three parts.
 The discussion for each section will last approximately 30 minutes.
 If at any point during the conversation you find yourself getting tired or frustrated by the conversation, please feel free to take a break or decide not to participate.

 If you have any questions about the meeting/interview, I would be happy to answer them before we start.
 I will also take questions after this session as well.